mahidhar/icpp25_ai_on_amd/Session1.md

-# AI and Scientific Research Computing with Kubernetes Tutorial

-AI with the AMD Software Stack
+# AI with the AMD Software Stack
 Session 1 Hands On

 ## Login